 - “A description of symptoms that are traceable to a diagnosed injury is sufficient to constitute” the “notice” required by the No Fault law.

-Victims who have been injured in a car accident and suffered closed-head injuries or mild traumatic brain injury (TBI), a more common problem is that important symptoms are often not documented early in medical records or reported to doctors, so payment for medical services can be later denied or refused.
+Victims who have been injured in a car accident in Michigan and suffered closed-head injuries or mild traumatic brain injury (TBI), a more common problem is that important symptoms are often not documented early in medical records or reported to doctors, so payment for medical services can be later denied or refused.

-For instance, if a victim who was injured in a car accident and has symptoms like headaches, dizziness, light-headedness, tinnitus (ringing in the ears), blurred vision, short-term memory loss, jarred concentration or emotional changes; these symptoms might not be reported to doctors, because the victim dismisses them as minor concerns.
+For instance, if a victim who was injured in a car accident in Michigan and has symptoms like headaches, dizziness, light-headedness, tinnitus (ringing in the ears), blurred vision, short-term memory loss, jarred concentration or emotional changes; these symptoms might not be reported to doctors, because the victim dismisses them as minor concerns.
 But when these TBI symptoms become far more evident, such as when the masking effects of pain medications for accompanying physical injuries later stops, or when someone tries to return to a job that highlights underlying problems with short-term memory or concentration that were not as evident when the injured person was still off of work, it can be too late to get the medical treatment paid by the insurance company.